ItsFabby/chess/README.md

 - [MySQL](https://www.mysql.com/)

 ## Getting Started
-- Install the prerequisites listes in `requirement.txt`
+- Install the prerequisites listed in `requirement.txt`

 Using the pretrained network:
   - Run `__main__.py` with a python interpreter.